bcgov/PaymentCommonComponent/README.md

 #### File Parsing

-- Files are pushed to sftp and transfered to S3 which triggers a lambda to parse the data into the db
+- Files are pushed to SFTP and transfered to S3 which triggers a lambda to parse the data into the db
 - Files may also be directly dropped into the S3 bucket
 - Amazon SNS is used to trigger the reconciliation lambda